vlang/v/doc/docs.md

   have access to the private functions/types of the modules.
 They can test only the external/public API that a module provides.

-In the example above, `test_hello` is an internal test, that can call the private function `hello()` because `hello_test.v` has `module main`, just like `hello.v`, i.e. both are part of the same module.
+In the example above, `test_hello` is an internal test that can call the private function `hello()` because `hello_test.v` has `module main`, just like `hello.v`, i.e. both are part of the same module.
 Note also that since `module main` is a regular module like the others, internal tests can